 Earthing (also known as grounding), was something I heard about quite some time ago, but never really gave it much thought until recently, when I was discussing with a friend how it could help minimise/counteract WiFi exposure.

 Since working on my computer more and more, I’ve noticed my mood has changed; I’m all over the place and I’ve become more irritable.
 So, when I start to feel the frustration coming on, or I’m experiencing headaches or tiredness, I take a break and go outside, either for a walk or just find a place to sit on the grass.

 Earthing or grounding is the idea of having direct contact with the earth for extended periods of time without interruption.
 The skin needs to touch soil, water, sand, or other type of conductive surface that is in contact with the earth.
 This is often achieved by going barefoot.

-The idea of earthing or grounding is that the planet we live on (Earth) is a source of beneficial negative energy that we can “plug” into to counter the positive charge we build up from our typical modern lifestyle that often lacks regular contact with nature, especially direct contact.
+According to Dr. Axe, ‘the idea of earthing or grounding is that the planet we live on (Earth) is a source of beneficial negative energy that we can “plug” into to counter the positive charge we build up from our typical modern lifestyle that often lacks regular contact with nature, especially direct contact.’

 In theory, we could go for months, even years without directly touching the earth at all, even if we do go outside.
 Some experts wonder whether this lack of contact with the earth could be a contributing factor to the rising health issues we’re seeing today.

 Over time, the theory is that this prolonged build up of positive charge may lead to health problems.